Grevillea pyramidalis

 Grevillea pyramidalis, commonly known as the caustic bush, is a species of flowering plant in the family Proteaceae and is endemic to north-western Australia.
 It is an erect, spindly shrub or small tree with simple linear or pinnatisect leaves with linear to narrowly egg-shaped lobes, and white to yellow or cream-coloured flowers.

 Description

 Grevillea pyramidalis is an erect, spindly shrub or tree that typically grows to a height of 2–6 m and has brownish branchlets.
 Its leaves are 150–420 mm long simple, linear to narrowly egg-shaped with the narrower end towards the base, or pinnatisect.
-Pinnatisect leves have 2 to 20 erect lobes shaped like the simple leaves, the end lobes are 50–290 mm long and 1–21 mm wide and flattened laterally.
+Pinnatisect leaves have 2 to 20 erect lobes shaped like the simple leaves, the end lobes are 50–290 mm long and 1–21 mm wide and flattened laterally.
 The flowers are usually arranged on the ends of branches in clusters with 3 to 11 branches, each branch 60–200 mm long, the flowers white to yellow or cream-coloured, the pistil 5–8 mm long.
 Flowering occurs from May to July and the fruit is a glabrous, sticky, flattened follicle 18–24 mm long.